Here’s how the Green Prescription (GRx) process works for the health professional and patient.

 Core GRx funding of $3.784 million was transferred from SPARC to the Ministry with additional one-off funding of $1.6 million which ended in July 2012.

 In May 2013 an additional $7.2 million, over the next four years, was allocated to the GRx budget to increase adult referrals, particularly for patients with pre-diabetes or diabetes.
-Adult referrals are expected to double in this time to total 68,000 in 2016/17.

 On 1 July 2012 the Ministry devolved GRx funding and management to district health boards (DHBs) to enable better co-ordination of initiatives at a regional level and fit with plans for better integration of health services.
 The Ministry maintains national overview of the initiative and monitors progress through quarterly reports and annual surveys.